 Due to her complex needs, Emma’s attention span would not allow her to do certain things that others may not have as much trouble doing.
 For example, sitting in a cinema, going to the theatre, eating out or going on holiday was very challenging for Emma and impacting on her quality of life.

 She found it very hard to settle into Blakeney House when she first arrived in August 2012 and would often scream when she felt particularly distressed, and on bad days this could last for quite a long period of time.
 The dedicated support team at first, did not know the reason for her screaming, so spent some time trying to get to understand what was causing her so much distress.

 They persevered with Emma, working with her day in and day out to understand what triggered her unsettled periods of screaming and feelings of anxiousness.
-Amanda Friedberg, the Service Manager, explains, “We worked with her behaviours and then in the end it was a process of elimination.
+The Service Manager explains, “We worked with her behaviours and then in the end it was a process of elimination.
 Is Emma screaming because of medical reasons?
 Is she hurt?
 Is there something wrong with the environment?
 And that’s how we really go to the bottom of the issues so that we could help alleviate her distress.”

 At the beginning Emma also received help from Consensus’ Positive Behaviour Intervention Team, who supported the team at Blakeney to introduce strategies which would form part of her person-centred plan to help reduce the behaviours which were causing her stress and to improve her quality of life.

-But when asked what it was about Blakeney House that really made the difference for Emma, Amanda said she believed it was the continuity of care and the approach of the support teams who were dedicated to helping Emma achieve her goals and to live a meaningful, fulfilling life at Blakeney.
+But when asked what it was about Blakeney House that really made the difference for Emma, the Service Manager said she believed it was the continuity of care and the approach of the support teams who were dedicated to helping Emma achieve her goals and to live a meaningful, fulfilling life at Blakeney.